mxjp/gluon/docs/reference/core/views/for.md

 	+ A new instance is created if there is none.
 + Remaining non-reused instances are disposed in creation order.

+When the view itself is disposed, instances are disposed in the latest iteration order.

 ### Performance
 The current implementation has a best case performance of `O(n)` and a practical worst case performance of `O(n * log(n))` with `n` being the new number of items.
 In practice, this is mostly irrelevant because the majority of time is spend updating the DOM.